bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 }
 ~~~

-Requests to the callback URI MUST be processed as described in
+Requests to the callback URI MUST be processed by the RC as described in
 {{interaction-callback}}.

 Since the incoming request to the callback URL is from the RO's
+browser, this method is usually used when the RO and RQ are the
-browser, the RC MUST ensure the RQ is present on the request.
+same entity.
+As such, the RC MUST ensure the RQ is present on the request to
+prevent substitution attacks.

 #### Receive an HTTP Direct Callback {#request-interact-callback-push}